How To Get Rid Of Pet Odor ...From Urine

 If the home remedies just don't seem to be working, you can use luke warm water to wet vac the affected area.
 After the initial wet vac, use an enzymatic pet stain remover like the one mentioned earlier to scrub out the stain.
 Afterwards, use your wet vac with some pet stain shampoo like Nature's Miracle Orange Oxy Stain And Odor Remover For Pets to shampoo the carpet.
 Mix lukewarm water with white vinegar and wet vac one more time to ensure that the shampoo comes out of the carpet, taking the urine with it.

 After you try these methods, your urine stains should be completely removed.
-No more annoying urine odor, for a fresher cleaner house.
+Hopefully, you will have no more annoying urine odor and a fresher cleaner house.